How to Build an ADU in San Francisco

 City of San Francisco leaves the back door opened for exceptions to the current code.
 Those of you whom the existing building allows for an ADU under current code regulations, are called "NO Waiver" ADU.
 For those of you whose property would require some exceptions from the code, are called "Waiver" ADU.

-Here you can find out if you are a "NO waiver" or a"Waiver" ADU.
+Here you can find out if you are a "NO waiver" or a "Waiver" ADU.

-An Accessory Dwelling Unit ( ADU) is a residential unit added to an existing building.
-ADUs are subordinate to the primary residential unit(s), generally due to their location on the lot and/ or the size of the unit.
-Also known as Secondary Units, In-Law Units, or Granny Flats, ADUs are generally developed using underutilized spaces within a lot, whether a garage, storage, rear yard, or an attic.
-These units are independent from the primary unit that have their own kitchens, bathrooms and living areas.
+ADUs are generally developed using underutilized spaces within a lot, whether a garage, storage, rear yard, or an attic.
+These units are independent from the primary unit that have their own entrances, kitchens, bathrooms and living areas.

 ADUs can be located: